What will I learn?

 • Tree identification

 Optional Additional Qualifications

 • Tree Felling

 • Hedge Trimmers

 What grades will I need?

-Five GCSEs including Science, with Maths and English at grade D/3 or Level 2 at Merit level.
+Five GCSEs including Science, with Maths and English at grade C/4, or merit level 2 at Merit level.

 Mature students may be considered with alternative qualifications or experience.